-The Lifecentre member of staff, or Helpline Co-ordinator, should confirm in writing, within 24 hours, any telephone referral made to the IFD or the Police.
-The IFD often asks for this to be done by email on wschildrenservices@westsussex.gov.uk with ALERT FOR EDT in the subject line.
+The Lifecentre member of staff should confirm in writing, within 24 hours, any telephone referral made to the IFD or the Police.
+The IFD often asks for this to be done by email on WSChildrenservices@westsussex.gov.uk with ALERT FOR EDT in the subject line.